 To ensure the safety and health of our community, we have cancelled all programming until further notice, including the Wednesday Morning Birds Walks.
 Audubon is actively monitoring the COVID-19 situation and we are ready to revise our response and protocols as needed.
 Stay updated here: https://asri.org/covid19/updates.html

 Let's go birding with Laura Carberry!
 Head out into the forest before spring arrives, as that is when most of the Golden-crowned Kinglets will head north.
 If you find a mixed flock of birds, look for the flickering wings of a tiny songbird and listen for their high pitched chirps.
 Learn more about this fun little bird!

 Let's go birding with Laura Carberry!
 It’s almost time to head out and search for one of the strangest shorebirds of New England, the American Woodcock.
 Learn more about these unique birds and register for a Woodcock walk!

+This event has been cancelled.
 Want to live a greener lifestyle?
 Join us at Spring into Energy on April 18th!
 We're working with Green Energy Consumer's Alliance to gather experts from RI to create a one-stop shop for all your clean energy and conservation needs.
-Learn More

 The House Committee on Environment and Natural Resources is meeting on Thursday, March 5, and Act On Climate 2020 (H 7399) is on the agenda!
 If enacted, this bill will require Rhode Island to reduce its climate-warming emissions to zero by 2050.
 It will also make the state's emission reduction goals legally-binding, promoting accountability and transparency.
 Learn about the three ways you can help!